SMSpp-Project/smspp-project/README.md

 ### Build and install with makefiles

-Carefully hand-crafted makefiles have also been developed for those unwilling to use Cmake.
+Carefully hand-crafted makefiles have also been developed for those unwilling to use CMake.
 General instructions are:

 - The arrangements of folders must be that envisioned by the [Umbrella SMS++ Project](https://gitlab.com/smspp/smspp-project)